mui/mui-x/docs/data/date-pickers/date-range-picker/date-range-picker.md

 {{"demo": "BasicRangeShortcuts.js", "bg": "inline", "defaultCodeOpen": false}}

+### Use with the single input field

+You can pass the `SingleInputDateRangeField` component to the Date Range Picker to use it for keyboard editing.

+{{"demo": "SingleInputDateRangePicker.js"}}

+If you want to create a wrapper around the field, make sure to add the `isSingleInput` property to it.
+Otherwise, the picker won't know your field is a single input one and will pass the multi input event listener to it:

+{{"demo": "WrappedSingleInputDateRangePicker.js", "defaultCodeOpen": false}}

 ### Custom input component

 You can customize the rendering of the input with the `TextField` component slot.